Endless Time Birthday Song.Jan 13, 2013

-The Free Music Archive has run a competition to write a creative commons alternative to Happy Birthday to You.
+The Free Music Archive ran a competition to write a creative commons alternative to Happy Birthday to You.
+I wrote one.

 The first song I ever recorded was a cover of Happy Birthday to You played on a ukulele for Emily Benson.
 I have since recorded many birthday songs of my own.
 A birthday rap, spoken word/sample pieces, instrumentals and two whole EPs dedicated to people on their birthdays.
 I have also composed two songs specifically for newborns to celebrate their actual day of birth.
 One of these newborn songs, recorded for Reuben Alexander Milner (complete with nine seconds of intro silence referring to the nine months before birth) is probably one of the recordings I am proudest of.
 I love composing songs for individuals and a birthday is a great opportunity to gather ideas about a friend and bring them together as a celebration.
 I have also found that, even if the song is jokey, silly or not as good as I wished it were, people love receiving birthday songs.
 My mum says the song I recorded for her is the best birthday present she’s ever received which is nice of her.